exercism/julia/exercises/concept/land-grab-in-space/.docs/instructions.md

 You have been tasked by the claims department of Isaac's Asteroid Exploration Co. to improve the performance of their land claim system.

 Every time a asteroid is ready for exploitation speculators are invited to stake their claim to a plot of land.
-The asteroid's land is divided into rectangular plots, with sides parallel to the coordinate axes.
+The asteroid's land is divided into non-overlapping rectangular plots.
+Dimensions differ, but all have sides parallel to the coordinate axes.
 Speculators claim the land by specifying its coordinates.

 Your goal is to develop a performant system to handle the land rush that has in the past caused the website to crash.